SilvanZwick/xWatchOS/README.md

 > View this project: [https://silvanzwick.github.io/xwatchos/](https://silvanzwick.github.io/xwatchos/)

 ## Use as Extension
-^ This project is not intended to be used as an extension. ^

 This repository can be added as an **extension** in MakeCode.
+> Please do not add this project as an extension, as it will simply run the project's code with no way to stop it.

 * open [https://xmaker.ovobot.cc](https://xmaker.ovobot.cc)
 * click on **New Project**